Click here for a key to the symbols used. An explanation of acronyms may be found at the bottom of the page.

 In October 2013, the CTC considered for future approval of funding a project in Fresno County that will replace the existing Jacalitos Creek Bridge (Bridge 42-0441, FRE 011.00) on Route 33 near the city of Coalinga.
 The project is programmed in the 2012 State Highway Operation and Protection Program.
 The total estimated cost is $10,739,000 for capital and support.
 Construction is estimated to begin in Fiscal Year 2014-15.
 The scope, as described for the preferred alternative, is consistent with the project scope programmed by the Commission in the 2012 State Highway Operation and Protection Program.

-In March 2012, the CTC authorized relinquishement of right of way in the county of Kern on Route 33 from 0.4 mile southeasterly of Route 46 to Route 46 (~KER 60.62 to KER 61.02), consisting of superseded highway right of way and collateral facilities.
+In March 2012, the CTC authorized relinquishment of right of way in the county of Kern on Route 33 from 0.4 mile southeasterly of Route 46 to Route 46 (~KER 60.62 to KER 61.02), consisting of superseded highway right of way and collateral facilities.
 They also authorized vacation of right of way in the county of Kern along Route 33 between 0.5 mile southeasterly (~ KER 60.52 to KER 61.52) and 0.5 mile northwesterly of Route 46, consisting of superseded highway right of way no longer needed for State highway purposes.

 The portion of Route 33 in the County of Ventura from West Ojai Avenue at VEN